Jump to main content

-Understand what to expect as you get started with TAKHZYRO
+Understand what to expect as you start TAKHZYRO

 This on-demand program will help you navigate your first 30 days of treatment and beyond.